-Thank you Hazel
+Thank you, Hazel

 We also received a generous donation from Williamstown Rotary.
-Williamstown continues to support The Highlands Foundation with financial support (paying the rent for our shed and the fee to Rotary's Donations in Kind, allowing us access to Rotary's shed full of donations), man power on packing days and any other physical help we need and general support.
+Williamstown continues to support The Highlands Foundation with financial support (paying the rent for our shed and the fee to Rotary's Donations in Kind, allowing us access to Rotary's shed full of donations), manpower on packing days and any other physical help we need and general support.
 We cannot thank the team involved enough.

-Every Christmas Williamstown Rotary holds a Christmas raffle and for many years Hazel Acland has donated an enormous gift basket and has given her time selling tickets in force.
+Every Christmas Williamstown Rotary holds a Christmas raffle, and for many years Hazel Acland has donated an enormous gift basket and has given her time selling tickets in force.
 We have been lucky enough to be the recipients of her tireless work.
 This year we received \$3000.
-We would like to make a special mention of thanks to Hazel Ackland, John Barry and Nils Omen and Eddie Knight.
+We would like to mention thanks to Hazel Ackland, John Barry and Nils Omen and Eddie Knight.

 Other donations were received from the Banyule Women's VIEW club.
-We also continue to receive cash and physical donations from Edithvale Probus club, with a special mention of thanks to Sue and Barry Hilton and the Deer Park Probus club, with a special mention of thanks to Dawn and Brian Wilson.
+We also continue to receive cash and physical donations from the Edithvale Probus Club, with a special mention of thanks to Sue and Barry Hilton and the Deer Park Probus Club and to Dawn and Brian Wilson.
 We also received a generous individual donation of \$500 from Ms Anna Tomada after attending the High Tea, she felt she needed to contribute, becoming aware of the dedicated work done by the foundation whilst listening to the informative, heartfelt talk given by Kylie Stanley.